 Special Olympians: 10:00am – 11:00am.

 No drumming experience is required.
-We welcome anyone who likes group activity and is interested in playing taiko drums as an ensemble, since taiko drumming does utilize and focus on good teamwork and working well with others.
+We welcome anyone who likes group activity and is interested in playing taiko drums as an ensemble.
 Taiko drumming also is more than just hitting a drum and keeping a beat; it’s a lot of hard physical work, so wear comfortable clothes and bring some water.

 Information on Joining